-Native Western azalea is known to thrive in serpentine soils, soil that is rich in magnesium and usually in iron but poor in calcium.
+Native Western azalea is known to thrive in serpentine soils, which are rich in magnesium and usually in iron but poor in calcium.
 Only certain plant species can tolerate these concentrations of minerals, which make native azalea shrubs interesting to varying scientific groups.

-It needs enough light to bloom well but will tolerate light shade and requires acidic, well-drained and moist soil.
+It needs enough light to bloom well but will tolerate light shade and requires acidic, well-drained, moist soil.
 Plant it shallowly in a location protected from winter winds.

 Remove spent flowers to promote new growth and attract butterflies and hummingbirds.